Different Methods For SAT Preparation

 The first step to start studying on your own is to find out proper books.
 Always remember that you are your own judge in self-study.
 There will be no one to guide you or evaluate your progress.
 Hence, it is important to choose your book carefully as the books should contain proper instructions, test papers and practice tests.
 Moreover, you need to choose books, which deal with specific sections of the test, which is composed of the Critical Reading, Writing and Math sections.
 You need to assess your weaknesses and study hard to overcome them.
 Following are few tips to prepare for the exam:

 - Buy Books:

 Some of the names of complete preparation books are the Barron's SAT (Barron's Sat (Book Only), Kaplan SAT Premier Program, Official SAT Study Guide, McGraw-Hill’s SAT, 2012 edition and Cracking the SAT, 2012.
 For increasing your prowess in English you can refer to Reading and Writing Workout for the New SAT or the 500 Keyword for the SAT and for securing your base in Math, you can refer to Math Workbook for the New SAT or SAT 2006, Premier program.
 In addition, you should buy practice papers such as 11 Practice Tests for the New SAT or Cracking the New SAT with Sample Test Paper.

 An important thing to keep in mind while preparing for the exam is that, there is a huge stress on vocabulary.
 Hence, it is important you make flashcards, which you can flip through whenever you are idle, at work, train or bus station or during the recess.

 - Solve Practice Papers:

-Practicing test papers can be a helpful tool for SAT preparation.
-The test prep books come with sample papers, which you must complete in order to get the pattern of the test.
+Practicing test papers can be a helpful tool for preparation.
+The books come with sample papers, which you must complete in order to get the pattern of the test.

 - Time Yourself: